ipfs-inactive/blog/content/post/081-ethdenver-2020.md

 Next week, the IPFS team will be heading to Denver, Colorado for [ETHDenver](https://www.ethdenver.com/), one of the biggest Ethereum and decentralized web developer-focused events in the US.
 We’re very excited to connect with the dweb community during a week full of presentations, workshops, [#BUIDLathon](https://www.ethdenver.com/buidlweek/)-ing, and community gathering.

-On Thursday, February 13, the IPFS Community is hosting the [Distributed Networks Summit](www.eventbrite.com/e/distributed-networks-summit-ipfs-friends-tickets-86959928487?aff=protocollabs), featuring speakers and workshops from IPFS Core, Protocol Labs, Textile, ProtoSchool, 3Box, RTrade Technologies, Pinata, Althea, Quorum Control, Kauri, and more!
-Register to attend so you can figure out how to implement IPFS in your dapp, with the advice from leading experts.
+On Thursday, February 13, the IPFS Community is hosting the [Distributed Networks Summit](http://www.eventbrite.com/e/distributed-networks-summit-ipfs-friends-tickets-86959928487?aff=protocollabs), featuring speakers and workshops from IPFS Core, Protocol Labs, Textile, ProtoSchool, 3Box, RTrade Technologies, Pinata, Althea, Quorum Control, Kauri, and more!
+[Register to attend](http://www.eventbrite.com/e/distributed-networks-summit-ipfs-friends-tickets-86959928487?aff=protocollabs) so you can figure out how to implement IPFS in your dapp, with the advice from leading experts.
+Think of it as our early Valentine's Day gift from us to you. 💝

 ## Did we mention we have bounties?

-We’ll have bounties for using and improving IPFS, and building it and our community’s IPFS libraries and services into your dapps, and all managed through the ETHDenver DAO.
-ETHDenver will announce the bounties on February 10th so until then, take a look at [awesome.ipfs.io](https://awesome.ipfs.io/) to get the propellers on your tinfoil hats spinning!
+We’ll have bounties for using and improving IPFS, and building IPFS or our community’s libraries and services into your dapps - all managed through the ETHDenver DAO.
+ETHDenver will announce the bounties on February 10th, so until then take a look at [awesome.ipfs.io](https://awesome.ipfs.io/) to get your mental propellers spinning!

 ## Join us at the following events

 * [The Pre-Hack Social](https://www.eventbrite.com/e/the-pre-hack-social-tickets-90279882559) on Wednesday, February 12

-* All day long at the [Decentralized Network Summit](www.eventbrite.com/e/distributed-networks-summit-ipfs-friends-tickets-86959928487?aff=protocollabs), Thursday, February 13
+* All day long at the [Decentralized Network Summit](http://www.eventbrite.com/e/distributed-networks-summit-ipfs-friends-tickets-86959928487?aff=protocollabs), Thursday, February 13

 * Stop by the IPFS Booth at [ETHDenver](https://www.ethdenver.com/) all day Friday, February 14 through Sunday, February 16.